Taychingxian/Cb1_Project/README.md

 ## Overview

-The app trains a small stacked ensemble on the PIMA Indians Diabetes dataset (with a synthetic fallback if no internet is available), then lets a user enter health parameters through interactive sliders to receive:
+The app trains a small stacked ensemble on the Frankfurt Hospital diabetes dataset (2,000 patients), then lets a user enter health parameters through interactive sliders to receive:

 - A **risk gauge** showing the predicted probability and a Low / Moderate / High label.
 - A **top contributing factors** chart indicating which inputs push the prediction